Michael Spooner & Dia Le

 Dr Michael Spooner is a lecturer in the Architecture program at RMIT University.
 His writing, design and teaching projects can be viewed at www. thexhausted.com.

-Darius Le is an alumna of RMIT Master of Architecture program, an architectural graduate at Kosloff Architecture, and a sessional design studio tutor in Architecture at Monash University.
+Dia Le is an alumna of RMIT Master of Architecture program and currently a PhD candidate at RMIT.
+She was previously an architectural graduate at Kosloff Architecture.